anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-* Pledges and/or the target domain already having an established certificate management approach different from EST that shall be reused (e.g., in brownfield installations where, e.g., CMP is already used).
+* Pledges and/or the target domain already having an established certificate management approach different from EST that shall be reused (such as, brownfield installations where, e.g., CMP is already in use).

 <!--
 [DvO] In den folgenden Punkt sind nun die Aspekte gewandert, die durch das Herausnehmen von {{using-est}} verloren gegangen wären.